 - Consider any changes you may need to make to adapt to new processes and systems.

-- The passport rules for travel to most countries in Europe will change if the UK leaves the EU without a deal.
-Read the government’s guidance on Travelling to the EU with a UK passport if there’s no Brexit deal and, if relevant, ensure your employees and customers are aware of the potential changes.
+- The passport rules for travel to most countries in Europe will change in a no-deal Brexit.
+Read the government’s guidance on passport rules for travel to Europe after Brexit and, if relevant, ensure your employees and customers are aware of the potential changes.

 - Stay up-to-date with these changes by registering for email alerts.
 Follow the link, add your email address, select ‘submit’, select ‘Add subscription’ and choose ‘EU Exit’ then select ‘Submit’.